ivangfr/graalvm-quarkus-micronaut-springboot/book-api/micronaut-book-api/README.md

 ## Issues

-- When uncommenting the dependencies `micronaut-micrometer-core` and `micronaut-micrometer-registry-prometheus` in `build.gradle`, building the native docker image of the app and running it, I am getting the following exception during the startup
+- [Micronout Issue](https://github.com/micronaut-projects/micronaut-core/issues/4155) When uncommenting the dependencies `micronaut-micrometer-core` and `micronaut-micrometer-registry-prometheus` in `pom.xml`, building the native docker image of the app and running it, I am getting the following exception during the startup
   ```
   [main] ERROR io.micronaut.runtime.Micronaut - Error starting Micronaut server: Bean definition [org.hibernate.SessionFactory] could not be   loaded: Error instantiating bean of type  [org.hibernate.boot.registry.StandardServiceRegistry]